Maria Christina of the Two Sicilies, Queen of Spain

 Maria Christina had five sisters and six brothers:

 Irish novelist and journalist Marguerite Gardiner, Countess of Blessington, who met Maria Christina on her Grand Tour of Europe, described her as having flawless facial features, beautiful teeth, expressive eyes, and a charming smile.
 Maria Christina was lively and cheerful, showed an early fondness for hunting, and a talent for painting.
 In 1829, the thrice-widowed King Ferdinand VII of Spain was asked by the government to marry again to provide an heir to the throne.
 Luisa Carlotta of the Two Sicilies, Maria Christina’s elder sister, was married to her maternal uncle and Ferdinand’s brother Infante Francisco de Paula of Spain, and she suggested Maria Christina as a marriage candidate.
-It did not take long for the 45-year-old Spanish king, who was Maria Christina’s maternal uncle, to decide that Luisa Carlota’s 23-year-old sister was an ideal choice.
+It did not take long for the 45-year-old Spanish king, Maria Christina’s maternal uncle, to decide that Luisa Carlota’s 23-year-old sister was an ideal choice.
 The court of the Kingdom of the Two Sicilies agreed and Maria Christina traveled to Madrid.
 On December 11, 1829, the wedding took place at the Royal Basilica of Our Lady of Atocha in Madrid, Spain, and the celebrations continued until the new year.

 Ferdinand and Maria Christina, 1831; Credit – Wikipedia